Certified Copy (film)

 Certified Copy (Copie conforme) is a 2010 art film written and directed by Abbas Kiarostami.
 Set in Tuscany, the film focuses on a British writer (William Shimell) and a French antiques dealer (Juliette Binoche), whose relationship undergoes an odd transformation over the course of a day.
-The film was a French-majority production, with co-producers in Italy and Belgium.
+The film is a co-production of France, Italy and Belgium.
 The dialogue is in English, French and Italian.

-Certified Copy premiered at the 2010 Cannes Film Festival, where Binoche won the Best Actress Award for her performance.
+Certified Copy premiered at the 2010 Cannes Film Festival, where Binoche won the Best Actress award for her performance.
 Critically acclaimed, the film is considered to be among the best of the year and the decade.

 Plot

-British writer James Miller (Shimell) is in Tuscany to give a talk to a group about his new book, titled Certified Copy, which argues that, in art, issues of authenticity are irrelevant because every reproduction is itself an original, and even the original is a copy of another form.
-A French antiques dealer, whose name is never given (Binoche), attends the event with her 11-year-old son in order to have Miller sign several copies of the book she has purchased, but has to leave early because her son is hungry and becomes a distraction.
-She leaves her phone number with Miller's translator.

-Her relationship with her son is strained; he teases her about giving her phone number to Miller's translator and suggests she is romantically interested in Miller, which she denies.
+British writer James Miller makes a stop in Arezzo, Tuscany, on a tour to promote his new book, Certified Copy, which argues that, in art, issues of authenticity are irrelevant because every reproduction is itself an original, and even the original is a copy of another form.
+A French antiques dealer, who is never named, attends the event with her 11-year-old son in order to have Miller sign several copies of the book she has purchased, but has to leave early because her son is hungry and becomes a distraction.
+She leaves her phone number with Miller's book's translator.
+Later, her son suggests that she is romantically interested in Miller, which she denies.

 Miller and the woman later meet at her shop.
-Though she had intended for them to browse antiques together, he brusquely rebuffs this idea and suggests instead that they go for a drive, as long as they're back for his 9 p.m. train.
-On their aimless trip, Miller signs six copies of his book for the woman — including a copy for her sister, Marie, in which he inscribes a note that the woman dislikes.
+Though she had intended for them to browse antiques together, he instead suggests that they go for a drive, as long as they are back for his 9 p.m. train.
+On their aimless trip, Miller signs six copies of his book for the woman, including a copy for her sister, Marie, in which he inscribes a note that the woman dislikes.
 The two debate the premise of his book, including the relationship between authenticity and simplicity.
-During the conversation, which at times becomes very strained, Miller points out that even the Mona Lisa is a 'copy' of the woman who modeled for the painting, real or imagined.
+During the conversation, which occasionally becomes strained, Miller points out that even the Mona Lisa is a "copy" of the woman who modeled for the painting, real or imagined.

-The woman takes Miller to an art museum to see another famous 'copy,' but he is uninterested, saying that he has already finished work on the book and is not interested in further examples.
+The woman takes Miller to an art museum to see another famous "copy", but he is uninterested, saying that he has already finished work on the book and is not interested in further examples.
 The woman becomes increasingly distraught as she complains about her rebellious son to Miller, but he attempts to rationalize her son's behavior, frustrating the woman.

 At his insistence, they visit a nearby café for coffee.
 When Miller steps out to take a phone call, the café owner begins speaking to the woman, mistaking Miller for her husband.
-Binoche's character plays along as the café owner espouses the importance of marriage, no matter the flaws of one's partner.
-Miller returns and the woman tells him about the café woman's assumption about their relationship.
+The antiques dealer plays along as the café owner espouses the importance of marriage, regardless of the flaws of one's partner.
+Miller returns and the woman tells him about the café owner's assumption of their relationship.